-As part of the lunar quest program managed at Marshall Space Flight Center, the bill includes $15 million for the International Lunar Network.
+As part of the lunar quest program managed at Marshall Space flight Center, the bill includes $21 million for the International Lunar Network.
 Marshall Space Flight Center successfully won a competition for this mission in 2005.
-Senator Shelby was instrumental in securing the additional $11.3 million that is needed to support the development of this important lunar science mission.
+Senator Shelby was instrumental in securing the additional $17.3 million that is needed to support the development of this important lunar science mission.
 The ILN will become the backbone geophysical network for future robotic missions to the Moon.
-This mission reflects the prioritized lunar science goals articulated in the National Research Council’s study, “The Scientific Context for Exploration of the Moon.”
+This mission reflects the prioritized lunar science goals articulated in the National Research Council’s study, “The Scientific Context for Exploration of the Moon.

 Redstone UAS Development for Weather and Atmospheric Research -$ 300,000

-“By locating the UAS Development for Weather and Atmospheric Research at Redstone Arsenal, NOAA will be able to collaborate on research and technology development with the Program Executive Office Aviation, Program Manager Unmanned Aerial Systems who develop similar programs for Army unmanned systems,” said Shelby.
+“By locating the UAS Development for Weather and Atmospheric Research at Redstone Arsenal, NOAA will be able to collaborate on research and technology development with the Program Executive Office Aviation, Program Manager Unmanned Aerial Systems, who develop similar programs for unmanned systems for the Army,” said Shelby.
 “The synergy created by these two federal entities will curtail duplicative efforts and produce a much better return on the taxpayer’s investment.”

 Increasing K-16 Genetics and Biotechnology Education - $1 Million